 Michigan Institute for Care Management and Transformation (MICMT) Upcoming Courses and Educational Offerings

-MiCMRC Complex Care Management Course Registration: for course details and registration click here
+MICMT Complex Care Management (CCM) Course Registration and MICMT Approved CCM courses: for course details and registration click here

 Contact Us!
 How Can We Help?
 Supporting CPC+ POs and Practices in Michigan